Unnati-Gupta24/To-Do-List-React/README.md

-# To-Do-List-React
+# To Do List App

-A todo list app created using react.
+This project contains a simple To do list application made by using react.
+It has following features :-
+> Anyone can create todo
+> Anyone can mark todo
+> Anyone can see their todo